erickGit-dev/rest-practice/README.md

-## Practice API-REST eCommerse-app
+### Practice REST-API
- This is a personal practice creating a Full-Stack web-app using the followings technologies:
+ This is a personal practice creating an eCommerce app using the followings technologies:
 - Node.js (Express.js)
 - React.js
 - Typescript